Reds vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Spencer Steer and the Cincinnati Reds will look to knock off Ha-Seong Kim and the San Diego Padres on Friday at 5:10 PM ET at Great American Ball Park.
+The Cincinnati Reds and TJ Friedl take the field in the second game of a three-game series against Fernando Tatis Jr. and the San Diego Padres on Saturday at Great American Ball Park.

-The Padres are -140 moneyline favorites in this matchup with the Reds (+115).
-An 11-run total is set for the contest.
+The Reds are listed as +135 moneyline underdogs for this matchup against the Padres (-160).
+The total is 11 runs for the matchup (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.